lsst-sitcom/notebooks_vandv/README.md

 For example, you can find the [LVV-T2229 (v2.0) Closed Loop ComCam Image Ingestion and Application of Correction] notebook counterpart in `notebooks/proj_sys_eng/SIT-COM_Integration/LVV-T2229-Closed_Loop.ipynb`.

-[LVV-T2229 (v2.0) Closed Loop ComCam Image Ingestion and Application of Correction]: https://jira.lsstcorp.org/secure/Tests.jspa#/testCase/LVV-T2229

 A sub-folder should have at least five notebooks within it to justify its existence.
 Otherwise, simply add the notebooks in the current folder.
 This avoid having multiple sub-folders with very few files within them and make it easier to find the files.

+Data-analysis notebooks should live in the same folder as the data-acquisition notebooks.
+Data-analysis notebooks should have the following filename `LVV-TXXXX_analysis.ipynb`, where `LVV-TXXXX` is the associated test case.

+[LVV-T2229 (v2.0) Closed Loop ComCam Image Ingestion and Application of Correction]: https://jira.lsstcorp.org/secure/Tests.jspa#/testCase/LVV-T2229

 ## Requirements